b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 **Essential Files**: Retrieves essential configuration files like package.json and config files.

 **File Relevance Scoring**: Scores all indexed files for relevance to the target file.
 Uses cached scores when available to avoid recomputation.
+File relevance analysis processes files in batches with concurrency limits (typically 8 concurrent analyses).
+This phase can take 20-30 seconds for large projects (200+ files) but uses cached results on subsequent runs.
+Progress updates emit periodically during analysis.
+Slow file analysis warnings log for files taking longer than expected, helping identify performance bottlenecks.

 **Token Budget Calculation**: Calculates available tokens from the provider's context limit.
 Applies a target utilization percentage.
 Essential files always included with highest priority.
 Regular files selected up to remaining budget, with duplicate prevention ensuring essential files are not counted twice.